amitjoy/amitjoy.github.com/_posts/2016-01-29-Java-_able-Interfaces.md

 ### Threadable : Not available but wish it were

 We all have seen that all the lower level threading API methods are in **java.lang.Object** class.
 But I believe it's a bad design decision.
-Instead, we could have had the threading related method in a specific class called **Threadable**.
+Instead, we could have had the threading related method in a specific class/interface called **Threadable**.
 This would then conform to the **Single Responsibility Principle**.

 ### Conclusion

 So far we have seen currently available and commonly used interfaces and classes which have a specific naming convention that end with **able** word.
 The main purpose of this article is to let people aware of such a requirement of Interfaces and Classes.
-I believe such a naming convention helps people write classes conforming to the **Single Responsibility Principle**.
-That means, your class name would convey actually the intent or the purpose of the class.
+I believe such a naming convention helps people write classes/interfaces conforming to the **Single Responsibility Principle**.
+That means, your class/interface name would convey actually the intent or the purpose of the class/interace.

 Let's say we are developing an IDE.
 So, it is necessary to have huge array of actions or commands.
 We all have seen the specific command - **Undo**.
 The **Undo** operation is used to cancel the last applied command.
 Now, there can be lots of commands which can be cancelled using **Undo** operation and some which can't be cancelled using **Undo** operation.
 We can clearly see that for such a requirement of commands we need **Command Pattern** to be used.
 We can write an interface named **Undoable** which can comprise all the necessary code to undo or cancel a specific command.
 If any of the existing commands extend this interface would have the privilege to cancel or undo its operation.

 This is the reason I wrote this post to make people aware of the necessity of such a naming convention.
-It helps integrate a good design decision.
+It helps people integrate a good design decision for the application.
+According to the **Open Closed Principle**, software entities (classes, modules, functions, etc.) must be open for extension and closed for modification.
+So, before developing any application, the integral task is to find common properties - eg. the **Undo** command in the previous example.
+I would advise you to follow such a naming convention to adapt a better integrated design approach.